Function

 nohup ultrarag run examples/corpus_index.yaml > log.txt 2>&1 &

-The following example shows how to use the Retriever Server to perform vector search on an existing index.
+The following example shows how to use the Retriever Server to perform vector retrieval tasks on the constructed index.

 examples/corpus_search.yaml